A terrific salad! One of my favorites. Such a perfect and simple combination of warm potatoes and lightly salted salmon.

 - 1 tbsp grainy mustard

-2. Peel the potatoes and cut them into wedges.
+2. Peel the potatoes and cut in 4-6 wedges.

 You can wash the potatoes well with a brush and leave them unpeeled.

-3. Pour boiling water over the potatoes and boil for 10 minutes in salted water.
+3. Pour boiling water over the potatoes and boil for 10 minutes.
+Add ½ tsp salt.
 Drain the water.
-Dry the potatoes and place them on a baking tray.
+Dry the potatoes and place them on a baking dish.
 Drizzle with vegetable oil, salt and bake for about 20-25 minutes until golden.
+About 10-15 minutes of baking, stir the potatoes.

-4. Pour the water over spinach and arugula.
+4. Pour the cold water over spinach and arugula.
 Slice the onions and pour the vinegar over them.
-Leave to rest for at least 15 minutes.
+Leave to rest for at least 15-20 minutes.
 Drain the vinegar and rinse with running water.

 PREPARE THE DRESSING